The Tea Party (band): Success (1995–2000)

 Further developing The Tea Party's sound in 1995, The Edges of Twilight was recorded with an array of Indian and Middle-eastern instrumentation.
 "Sister Awake", the third single from the album, defines what the band set out to do, combining three-piece rock compositions with music from the world.
 "Sister Awake" is an acoustically based arrangement on 12-string guitar, sitar, sarod, harmonium and goblet drums.
 The Edges of Twilight is The Tea Party's most commercially successful album; with sales exceeding 270,000 units, the album is certified double platinum in Canada and platinum in Australia.

 In 1996, The Tea Party became the first Canadian band to play the main stage at Lollapalooza.
 Upon returning from successful tours in Canada, Europe and Australia in 1996, The Tea Party recorded Alhambra, an enhanced CD which features acoustic re-recordings of songs from The Edges of Twilight, and followed its release with a brief tour of Canada called "Alhambra Acoustic and Eclectic".
 English folk musician Roy Harper appeared on The Edges of Twilight reciting a poem and on Alhambra providing vocals for the song "Time".

-Transmission released in 1997 saw The Tea Party's first foray into electronica with a sampled world music foundation and thrust.
+Released in 1997, Transmission saw The Tea Party's first foray into industrial rock with a sampled world music foundation and thrust.
 Transmission is a collection of aggressive songs influenced by upheavals around the band; the firing of their management and the feeling of a lack of support from their record company.
 Epitomising the feelings were the first single "Temptation" and the album's title song.

-Triptych followed in 1999, the first single "Heaven Coming Down" rose to No. 1 on Canadian radio.
+Triptych followed in 1999; "Heaven Coming Down", the album's first single, rose to No. 1 on Canadian radio.
 The Tea Party's music took on a more orchestral sound, maturing from the blues base.
 Live at the Enmore Theatre, the band's first live album was released through Australian radio station Triple J during the band's tour for Triptych.
 In the fall The Tea Party toured in western Canada with Edwin.